Contributors to the Baseline Protocol can contribute in various ways listed below:

 There are many ways to contribute, including

 - Becoming a technical member by contributing to the technical developments and enhancements of the protocol by joining the Baseline Core Devs, and even becoming a Baseline Maintainer for advanced repo management

-There is one other way to contribute, and it's the most important: use the work in the Baseline Protocol to improve your own offerings.
-The Baseline Protocol is not a product or platform..the product is YOUR product.
+There is one other, important, way to contribute: use the work in the Baseline Protocol to improve your own offerings.
+The Baseline Protocol is not a product or platform, the pattern is yours to implement.

 Follow these steps when submitting a pull request:

-Good practice strongly favors committing work frequently and not loading up a long period of work in isolation.
+Good practice strongly favors committing work frequently to allow Baseline Maintainers time to review.
 Be brave...let others see what you are working on, even if it isn't "ready."

 Anyone can submit a pull request and commit work to the community.
 In order for your work to be merged, you will need to sign the eCLA (entity contributor agreement) or iCLA (individual contributor agreement).
 Here are the details: https://www.oasis-open.org/resources/projects/cla/projects-entity-cla

 Merging into Main requires review by three Baseline Maintainers.
 Active Baseline Core Developers may request to become Baseline Maintainers, and the TSC may step in to resolve any requests with conflicts.

 All contributors to the Baseline repositories that have a merged pull request and signed iCLA in the calendar year, are eligible for a vote in the yearly Technical Steering Committee election.
 Eligible voters will receive information for voting in September.

 Note: many contributors work in clones extending the protocol for their products.
 These people don't necessarily show up in the Github contributors list.